ACAS Support for your Business

 - What ACAS stands for

 - How ACAS can support your business

-Your staff are one of your most important assets, not only do you want them to perform well, you also need to be mindful of the law and your staff’s rights when dealing with them.
+Your staff are one of your most important assets.
+Not only do you want them to perform well, you also need to be mindful of the law and your employees' rights.

 What does ACAS offer?

 - Free and impartial information and advice to employers and employees on all aspects of workplace relations and employment law